saipan17/Java-Programss/README.md

 34.Java Prpgram to calculate total number of Punctuation characters in a given String ?

 35.Java program to copy all elements of array into another array ?

+36.Java Program to display the lower triangular matrix.